Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

       `player=player()`

-    - Your function probably needs to access the player's positions.
+    - Your function probably needs to access the player's selected points.
 This function will throw the appropriate errors if the player doesn't have the positions defined.
 NB: This is useful, as you can use these positions however you want.

         `[pos1,pos2]=__get_current_selection(player);`